Cassandra-3/Incident-Response-and-Policy-Integration-Framework/README.md

 # Incident-Response-and-Policy-Integration-Framework

-**Disclaimer:
-This project is purely fictional and created for educational purposes only.
-It is not affiliated with, endorsed by, or representative of Canadian Tire Corporation(CTC) or any of its subsidiaries.
-All scenarios, policies, and data mentioned in this project are entirely hypothetical.**
+**For Educational Purposes Only – This project is fictional and not affiliated with Canadian Tire Corporation.**

 ---